Should I Name the Father on the Birth Certificate?

 - Infidelity — making the biological father’s identity known could cause upheaval for your marriage or the father’s marriage

 Pregnant in a Complicated Relationship

-So many thoughts may be running through your head making it hard to think straight.
+So many thoughts may be running through your head, making it hard to think straight.
 Take a deep breath.
 You are not alone!
-Our judgement-free resources were compiled with you in mind.
-Our goal is to strengthen you for the journey to come, allowing you to gain clarity and find the path that matches your past experiences as well as your future needs.
+Our judgment-free resources were compiled with you in mind.
+Our goal is to strengthen you for the journey, allowing you to gain clarity and find the path that matches your unique desires, values, and needs.

 - 💪 Do I have what it takes?
 Take the Strengths Finder Test